johnlennyt5/Body-Spa_Gift-Card/README.md

 This will redirect you back to console

+save Bucket Name to a file for LATER USE

 <!-- Step 9: Givin access to view Pdf -->

-From console home page duoble click on the blue bucket name you just created:  this will tak you into the bucket
+From console home page double click on the blue bucket name you just created:  this will tak you into the bucket

 next click on permissions tab next to properties

 from there we are going to scroll down to

+          Bucket Policy

+click edit button , clear contents in the json and paste this:

+{
+	"Version": "2012-10-17",
+	"Statement": [
+		{
+			"Sid": "AllowLambdaAccess",
+			"Effect": "Allow",
+			"Principal": {
+				"Service": "lambda.amazonaws.com"
+			},
+			"Action": [
+				"s3:GetObject",
+				"s3:PutObject"
+			],
+			"Resource": "arn:aws:s3:::butter-day-spa1/*"
+		}
+	]
+}

+then click save changes button

+Next we are going to scroll down to

           ACCESS CONTROL LIST(ACL)

-click edit tab to the right of the window
+click edit button to the right of the window

 scroll to bottom of the list